afikri/tailwind-nextjs-starter-blog/data/blog/prompting/exploring-the-importance-of-prompt-engineering-for-optimizing-language-models.md

 You need to gather information about the user's goals, examples of preferred output and any other relevant contextual information.
 Prompt should contain the necessary information provided to you.
-Ask the user more questions until you are sure you can create an optimal prompt.
-Your answer should be clearly formatted and optimized for chatGPT interactions.
+Continuously inquire the user with additional questions until complete certainty is attained for constructing an optimal prompt.
+Ensure that your response is appropriately structured and tailored to maximize engagement and effectiveness in ChatGPT interactions.
 Be sure to start by asking the user about the goals, desired outcome, and any additional information you may need
 ```